-The number of sexual assault-related arrest charges in the ACCH ranged from a low of 459 in CY 2002 to a high of 754 in CY 2009, before falling to 544 arrest charges in CY 2011 (Chart 1).
-This represents an 18.5 percent increase over the entire ten-year period.
-In contrast to the number of arrest charges, the total number of arrests involving at least one sexual assault-related charge decreased from CY 2002 to CY 2011.
-In CY 2002, there were 279 arrests involving at least one sexual assault-related charge.
-In CY 2011 the number of arrests involving at least one sexual assault-related charge decreased by 1.4 percent to 275 arrests.
-The average number of sexual assault-related charges per arrest increased over the reporting period from 1.6 charges per arrest in CY 2002 to 2.0 charges in CY 2011.
+The number of sexual assault-related arrest charges in the ACCH ranged from a low of 514 in CY 2008 to a high of 753 in CY 2009, before falling to 598 arrest charges in CY 2012 (Chart 1).
+Overall, the total number of arrest charges decreased by 6.0 percent.
+Similar to arrest charges, the total number of arrests involving at least one sexual assault-related charge decreased from CY 2003 to CY 2012.
+In CY 2003, there were 335 arrests involving at least one sexual assault-related charge, and in CY 2012 the number of arrests involving at least one sexual assault-related charge decreased by 8.4 percent to 307 arrests.
+The average number of sexual assault-related charges per arrest fluctuated, but remained stable overall, at 1.9 charges per arrest in CY 2003 and CY 2012.

-From CY 2002 to CY 2011 the number of convictions for sexual assault-related charges that were entered into the ACCH increased by 80.6 percent, from 124 convictions in CY 2002 to 224 convictions in CY 2011.
-The total number of annual convictions represents convictions obtained during that calendar year resulting from any arrest dating back to CY 2000.
+From CY 2003 to CY 2012, the number of convictions for sexual assault-related charges that were entered into the ACCH increased by 44.8 percent, from 87 convictions in CY 2003 to 126 convictions in CY 2012.
+Convictions reached a high of 219 in CY 2011.
+The total number of annual convictions represents convictions obtained during that calendar year resulting from any arrest dating back to CY 2001.
 Although one sexual assault conviction was later overturned in CY 2004 and two additional convictions were reversed and remanded in CY 2007 and CY 2011, these convictions are included in the annual totals.

-One CY 2004 conviction was overturned, and two convictions from CY 2007 and CY 2011 were reversed and remanded.
+\ One CY 2004 conviction was overturned, and two convictions from CY 2007 and CY 2011 were reversed and remanded.